hcnoh/knowledge-tracing-collection-pytorch/README.md

 SAKT looks like suffering an over-fitting.
 It seems that other tools to decrease the over-fitting will help the performance of SAKT.
 In fact, the results show that the dropout methods can relieve the over-fitting of the performance of SAKT.

 ## Recent Works
-- Modified some **critical** errors in DKT.
+- Fixed some **critical** errors in DKT.
 - Modified the initialization of some parameters in DKVMN and SAKT.
 - Refactored `models.utils.py`.
 - Implemented DKT+.
 - Implemented PAM and MHA of GKT.
+- Implemented KQN.
+- Updated the performance results of KQN.

 ## Future Works
-- Complete the implementation of GKT.
-- Update the performance results of GKT.
+- Implement SKVMN.

 ## References
 - [Attention Is All You Need](https://arxiv.org/pdf/1706.03762.pdf)